This list of 100 things to declutter from your home will help you clear the clutter and make your space more relaxed and inviting.

 - Cleaning supplies you don’t use

-- Stained, unused, or hidden items in the cabinet under the sink.
+- Stained, unused, or hidden items we keep under the sink cabinet.

 - Any appliances that you no longer use (e.g. electric hair rollers, curling irons, flat irons, electric razors, hair trimmers).